catchsomnath/nada-documentation/upgrade-from-4.4-to-5.rst

 ===================================
 Upgrade from NADA 4.4 to NADA 5.0
 ===================================
 For users with an existing NADA 4.x catalog an upgrade script is included that will update your NADA 4.x database to NADA 5.
 The process will modify your current NADA database.
+Please make sure you are running on PHP 7, see section `installation guide` for NADA 5 requirements.

 .. important::
 	Backup your NADA database before doing anything!!